Magnetic Interaction in Doped 2D Perovskite Cuprates with Nanoscale Inhomogeneity: Lattice Nonlocal Effects vs Superexchange: Electron-hole pairs in the superexchange interaction

-Note that, even with the at $\delta \alpha \to 0$ (weak JT effect), the result (\ref{eq:14}) does not reduce to Eq.(\ref{eq:8}).
-The result is independent of the choice of a $i$ and $j$ pair of interacting $CuO_6$ octahedra and the exchange $J_{ij}^{tot}$ is homogeneous in the ideal $CuO_2$ layer with nonlocal effects.
-Indeed the neutron experiments in $LCO$ cuprates demonstrate the termal anisotropic motion ~\cite{Hafliger2014} similar to the oxygen ions motion shown in Fig.\ref{Fig:7}a.
-Similar reduction factors in the $n$ doped $LNCO$ cuprates are impossible, since there is no JT effect in the $N_ + \left( {d^{10} } \right)$ electron sector.
+The result (\ref{eq:14}) is independent of the choice of the $i$ and $j$ pair of the interacting CuO$_6$ octahedra and the exchange $J_{ij}^{tot}$ is homogeneous in the ideal CuO$_2$ layer with nonlocal effects.
+Indeed, the neutron experiments in LCO cuprates demonstrate the thermal anisotropic motion ~\cite{Hafliger2014} similar to the oxygen ion motion shown in Fig.\ref{Fig:5}.
+Similar reduction factors in $n$ doped LNCO cuprates are impossible, since there is no JT effect in the $N_ + \left( {d^{10} } \right)$ electron sector.